 Your best bet: Black peppercorns

 Black peppercorns come from the same Piper nigrum plant as white peppercorns.
 They are actually the same fruit at a different stage of ripeness and that has been processed differently.
 Black peppercorns retain their skins as they are dried and the drying process takes place before they reach maturity.
 White peppercorns are allowed to ripen before being dried.

-Black peppercorns have a number of compounds not found in white peppercorns, with the result that they have a more pungent aroma and more heat.
+While white pepper has a similar flavor profile to black (a mild peppery flavor), black peppercorns have a number of compounds not found in white peppercorns.
+This results in a more pungent aroma and more heat.
 Obviously, you will not be getting the benefit of a spice that does not stand out in a pale dish.
-If you find the appearance of black pepper unappealing, you may want to reserve it for darker dishes.
+If you find the appearance of black specks unappealing, you may want to reserve it for darker dishes.

 Because of the difference in heat and pungency, you may want to start with about half the amount of black pepper that your recipe requires for white pepper.
 You can always add more to taste, if necessary.